 Recent Participation Trends

 According to the program tracking data provided by Eversource and UI, total participation (i.e., unique customers that received an assessment) in HES-IE steadily declined between 2017 and 2020.
-Specifically, HES-IE experienced a 16% year-over-year drop in both 2018 and 2019, followed by a larger drop (45%) in 2020 – likely the result of the COVID-19 pandemic.
+Specifically, HES-IE experienced a 16% year-over-year drop in both 2018 and 2019, likely due to the legislative raid on program funds, followed by a larger drop (45%) in 2020 – likely the result of the COVID-19 pandemic.
 Participation in HES was more stable over the same time frame (minus a dip in 2018) and experienced a less dramatic pandemic-related drop off in 2020 than HES-IE. The study’s benchmarking efforts identified similar dips in participation due to the pandemic, with the size of the dip related to the state’s pandemic policies and the programs’ abilities to ramp up the programs in-person and/or virtually.

 Figure 12: Total Participation (by Program, Company, and Year)